LennardBoediger/Manufacturing-Notes/README.md

 CNC Flashing Projekt Notes:
-* MDF is a good material to hold down PCB's.
-It won't build up static Electricety and when cotated with oudoor paint humideity swelling is not to bad.
+* MDF is a good material for mounting circuit boards.
+It does not build up static electricity and when treated with outdoor paint, moisture swelling is not so bad.
 * Always us a jig to hold the pins at the same hight during soldering and use tweesers to push them back to rediuce the positon diviation created by oversized holes.
 <p align="left">
   <img alt="Pogo-Flasher" src="https://user-images.githubusercontent.com/11893651/225191250-fd6f4107-afd1-460c-abed-460f0ef2209c.jpeg" width="49%">